DevvitIO/Multiplayer-Hangman/README.md

 # Multiplayer Hangman game

-A real-time multiplayer Hangman game.
-Yeah it's going to blow your damn mind!
+" A real-time multiplayer Hangman game.
+Yeah it's going to blow your damn mind! "

+So they say.
+This project is getting a reboot this year, hopefully just in time for haktoberfest !

 ## Purpose

 A collab project between Redditors with the purpose to learn new technologies as we go.
-This project should have issues of varying difficulties.
+This project has issues of varying difficulties so all are welcome.
-It was created to help devs advance in their skillset and to learn to work together in a team.
+It was created to help devs advance in their skillset, have a bit of fun, and make something interesting.

 ## Getting Started